XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 * Only the master key can [permanently give up the ability to freeze](concept-freeze.html#no-freeze).
 * You can never remove the last method of signing transactions from an address.

-For more information about master and regular keys, see [Understanding Master and Regular Keys](concept-keys.md).
+For more information about master and regular keys, see [Understanding Master and Regular Keys](concept-keys.html).

+For more information about signatures, see [Understanding Signatures](concept-signatures.html).

 ## Signing and Submitting Transactions